ivanov-gv/zpcg/README.md

 1. There are three columns for the times: departure time from the departure station, departure time from the intersection station and the departure time from the arrival station
 2. Rows are sorted by the time of the intersection station
+3. The message has two inline buttons for each route link

 ### Error message